Download CBSE Class 11 Physics Lab Manual 2023-24 Session in PDF

 (ii) To study the relation between the length of a given wire and tension

-for constant frequency using a sonometer.
+for continual frequency using a sonometer.

 Experiment 16To determine the velocity of sound in air at room temperature using a